 This is a great make-ahead recipe, and it will keep a good long time, depending upon how you store it.

-Pour this sauce into an airtight container, and it should last in the freezer for about 6 to 8 months.
+Freezer: Pour this sauce into an airtight freezer-safe container.
+It should last in the freezer for about 6 to 8 months.

 When you’re ready to use it, allow it to thaw in the fridge until it reaches a pourable consistency.

-If you REALLY want this to last a long time, think about canning it!
+Canning: If you want this to last a really long time, think about canning it!

 Put it in a sterilized jar, pop on a fresh lid, and submerge it in boiling water for 10 minutes.
 As the jar cools, you’ll notice the little button on top sucks down.
 This is how you know it’s sealed tight!

-Properly canned and processed jars of raspberry sauce will keep at room temperature for around 2 years.
+Properly canned and processed raspberry sauce jars can be kept at room temperature for around two years.

-Once it’s been opened, stash it in the fridge and you should get a few months out of it.
+However, once it’s been opened, store it in the fridge; you should get a few months out of it.